surajsynechron2/sample-java-app/README.md

 - Commit for Auto trigger on the basis of `Polling`
 - who is commiting here
 - Hi This is `Kulbhushan`
+- Committing to demo for auto trigger with multiple commits